selfmd/docs/docs/connect/node-sdk.md

 ## TTYA

-TTYA (Talk To Your Agent) starts automatically when the agent starts.
+TTYA starts automatically with the agent.
 The TTYA manager listens for connections from the web relay (`@networkselfmd/web`) on a dedicated Hyperswarm topic.

 ```typescript
 // Check for pending visitors